 One thing is sure, all businesses with 15 or more full-time employees, other than religious organizations and private clubs, must meet certain specific requirements in order to be ADA compliant.
 And regardless of all else, businesses must have proper ADA signage.
 Fines for non-compliance are extremely high, even for the first violation, so don't take any chances when it comes to your ADA signs.
 Trust the experience and expertise of ADA Central for all your ADA signage.

 Let's all do our part to help create a world that is accessible by design for everyone.
 Also interested in trying to install exit signs?
-Learn how to install ADA exit signs today!
+Learn what is an ADA dishwasher & where to find one today!